 The skull density and rigid dentition in boas and pythons are just two examples of how each species has retained the same anatomical features associated with primitive snakes.

-They Still Have The Remnants of Hind Legs
+Have The Remnants of Hind Legs

 Although they no longer have legs, both species of snake still have a pelvic girdle, according to Biological Reviews.